 98% of all men rated themselves as being in the upper half of the population in terms of their listening skills.
 Huh?
 How does THAT math work?
 Of course, women would be much more accurate in ranking their own listening skills, right?
 Not!

 We hear more about poor listening skills at work than you can imagine.
 Most people think they are much better listeners than others do.

-So what’s a big payoff for your perception?
+What is a big payoff for your perception?
 Engaged listening can make you stand out in a very positive way.
 It makes you stand out because so many people do it poorly!
 Here’s a slice of how one client increased his impact as a listener:

 - Draw others out, ask more questions of them – you get huge credit for wisdom by asking great questions.

 - Acknowledge the other person’s point of view thoroughly.
-You can summarize what you hear them saying in neutral wording … even when you disagree with some or all of what they are saying.
+You can summarize what you heard them saying in neutral wording … even when you disagree with some, or all, of what they said.

 Listening in a more engaged manner can minimize your boredom and give you far more useful information to help you make great decisions.
 Even though they’re stressed and busy, many people are bored at work.
-An active conversation can help them and you.
+An active conversation can help them, and you.